Deeds. Not Words

 What was its outcome?

-Project Speak Up and its media storm sent shockwaves across the global banking industry, changing the perception of People & Conduct Risk, and elevated Reputational Risks for corporate DE&I non-performance forever.
+Project Speak Up and its media storm sent shockwaves across the global banking industry, changing the perception of People & Conduct Risk, by proving that unaccounted-for financial, legal and reputational risks borne from inaction and performative allyship are forever accruing across all major institutions.

-It succeeded in delivering real meaningful change across financial services, including 30 new bank-sponsored black scholarships at Cambridge, the dismissal of multiple white Managing Directors implicated in illegal activity plus the setting 5 new CSR world records:
+It succeeded in delivering real meaningful change across financial services, including 30 new bank-sponsored black scholarships at Cambridge, the dismissal of multiple Managing Directors implicated in illegal activity plus the setting at least five new change world records:

-• World’s first black woman appointed to the board of a major international bank
+• World’s first black female board appointment at a major international bank

-• World’s first banking whistleblower on race inclusion
+• World’s first (and only) banking whistleblower on race inclusion, oppression and hatred

 • Creation of the world’s largest private network of active banking whistleblowers